Updated July 25, 2023

 - Sometimes there is a negative correlation between the manufacturing overheads and the direct costs.
 Thus, in this scenario, the labor class tends to suffer while the salaried personnel remains on the safer side.
 On the other hand, the prices of the products across every segment tend to increase; thus, the real value of money falls.

 - Higher product prices may lead to a shrinking in demand.
 We all know the demand curve in Economics.
-When the prices tend to go higher, the demand of the products shrinks as the affordability of the consumer decreases and consumers shift towards substitutes.
+When the prices tend to go higher, the demand for the products shrinks as the affordability of the consumer decreases and consumers shift towards substitutes.

 Limitations of Manufacturing Overhead

 Some of the Limitations are as follows:

-- In most cases, the cost accountants are involved with the budgetary allocations and unaware of the current market scenario of the products and hence fail to determine the overall demand of the product, which leads to higher manufacturing overheads and higher selling prices of the product.
+- In most cases, the cost accountants are involved with the budgetary allocations and unaware of the products’ current market scenario and hence fail to determine the overall demand of the product, which leads to higher manufacturing overheads and higher selling prices of the product.

 - It’s fixed in nature, so the business will tend to run through losses in case of under production.

 - Most of the cases constitute a higher part of the overall expenses, which might lead to lower variable costs.

 This is a guide to Manufacturing Overhead.
 Here we discuss the introduction and example of manufacturing overhead along with advantages and disadvantages.
 You can also go through our other suggested articles to learn more –